albertogeniola/meross-homeassistant/info.md

 * Fully async architecture that makes this integration run fast and lightweight
 * Event driven: updates are based on push notification rather than polling when possible
 * Auto discovery of new meross devices
-* Autoreconnect in case of connection drop
+* Auto-reconnect in case of connection drop
 * Configurable API rate limits

 ## Requirements